How To Get Rid of Skunk Odor

 How To Remove Skunk Smell

-The following recipe is effective at neutralizing skunk odor and can be used on people, pets, tires or any object that has been sprayed by a skunk.
-Note however, that it contains hydrogen peroxide and can cause skin, eye and mucous membrane irritation.
-Peroxide can also cause fading or damage to clothing, carpet, paint and so on.
-If you are concerned about the possibility of damage, test it on an inconspicuous portion of the material.
-Thorough rinsing with water will help to minimize any fading or damage.
+Our recipe for skunk odor removal is very effective and is made from common household ingredients.
+Mix up a batch and wash with it and it will begin neutralizing the spray immediately.
+Our recipe is effective at neutralizing skunk odor and can be used on people, pets, tires or any object that has been sprayed by a skunk.
+Because the mix contains hydrogen peroxide it can cause skin, eye and mucous membrane irritation.
+Also, peroxide can cause damage and fading to clothing, carpet, paint etc. Test the mixture on an inconspicuous portion of the material to check for damage before general use.
+Thorough rinsing with water will minimize any fading or damage.

 One quart 3% hydrogen peroxide*